The 3-piece avalanche rescue kit is a must-have for backcountry adventures. Get this and you'll be safe and secure!

 Let's take a look at what types of packages are available and see what brands have a proven track record as BC gear manufacturers

-BCA beacons are the most widely used in North America, known for their simple, visually appealing ease of use and durability.
-The TRACKER series is highly acclaimed for its fast signal reception, quick display updates to changing conditions, and functionality such as the ability to search for multiple buried subjects.
+BCA beacons are the most widely used in North America, known for their simple, visually intuitive design, ease of use, and high durability.
+The TRACKER series is highly regarded for its fast signal acquisition, quick response to changing conditions, and the ability to search for multiple buried victims.

-Three types of avalanche rescue packages are available to meet user needs.
-While the beacons are three different types, the probe and shovel are the same.
+Three types of avalanche rescue packages are available to suit user needs.
+While the beacons differ in type, the probe and shovel are the same in all three sets.

 bca | T4 RESCURE PACKAGE